Updated: May, 2021

 Do not build a website.

 I did a little bit of research and I was surprised that about 50% of people recommended one and 50% recommended the other option.
-This is in no way a serious research, it was just looking out at the field, but take a quick look yourself and you’ll get the picture.
+This is in no way serious research, it was just looking out at the field, but take a quick look yourself and you’ll get the picture.
 What do others recommend?

 I have my thoughts on it and I’ll share them with you momentarily But I would like to start with telling you that no matter which path you choose, stay true to who you are.
 Go from your gut.
 And this is the only time you’ll hear that from me.
 As a UXD I must use data to make design decisions, but this topic is about you.
 Take what feels right and make it your own!

 There are two ways to create your portfolio and I believe that choosing the appropriate one depends on what kind of job you are looking for.
 I always tell my students, UX your own portfolio.
-UX your own way to getting your dream job.
+UX your own way of getting your dream job.

 If you want to get a job as a freelancer (remote work).
-I believe creating a website would be the go to version.
+I believe creating a website would be the go-to version.
 Having a strong presence on social media will be crucial for you.
-You will need to showcase diversity of projects, prove that you can solve problems, and many times, show that you have visual design skills.
-People expect your website to look and work perfect – UX or UI-wise, you’ll need to have website that will speak of your skills.
+You will need to showcase the diversity of projects, prove that you can solve problems, and many times, show that you have visual design skills.
+People expect your website to look and work perfect – UX or UI-wise, you’ll need to have a website that will speak of your skills.
 (I will focus more on this part in the next article and give you examples of freelancers with awesome portfolios.)

 On the other hand, if you’re applying for an in-house job (full time, regular employment) the story will most likely be very different.
 Interviewers will have multiple interviews, they will come back and forth to your portfolio, they will most likely discuss your portfolio and interview with other stakeholders, and they will want to see more focused UX skills.
 For this scenario, a tailored PDF might be a better option unless the job ad specifically says online portfolio.